Shopping Cart No items

 Do not attempting to take apart the inhaler to clean the device.
 Instead use a cloth to remove excess build up on the mouth piece to ensure good working order.

-More serious side effects: white patches on tongue or in mouth, signs of infection (such as fever, persistent sore throat), mental/mood changes (such as nervousness), trouble sleeping, vision problems (such as blurred vision), increased thirst or urination, muscle cramps, or shaking (tremors).
+White patches on tongue or in mouth, signs of infection (such as fever, persistent sore throat), mental/mood changes (such as nervousness), trouble sleeping, vision problems (such as blurred vision), increased thirst or urination, muscle cramps, or shaking (tremors).

 Q: What happens if I suddenly stop taking this medication?